TakuyaFujimura/dcase-asd-toolkit/README.md

 </details>

 <details>
 <summary>4.
-Execute training/testing recipe</summary>
+Execute the training/testing recipe</summary>
 <br>

 **How to**
-- Specify `data_dir` in `dcase-asd-library/config/config.yaml`
+- Specify `data_dir` in `config/train/config.yaml`
 - Specify `dcase` in `jobs/asd/example/dis_baseline.sh`
-- This will automatically execute training/testing process
+- This will automatically execute the training/testing process
-- An example script is provided but you can also create your own configuration file (see [Customization](docs/customization.md))
+- An example script is provided, but you can also create your own configuration file (see [Customization](docs/customization.md))

 ```bash
 [dcase-asd-library]$ cd jobs/asd/example
 [dcase-asd-library/jobs/asd/example]$ bash dis_baseline.sh
 ```

 **Result**
 ```bash